 Stop the Illegal River Dolphin Slaughter in Brazil

 Poachers spear, cut or bludgeon vulnerable dolphins to death with harpoons, machetes or axes.
 Then they chop them up for use as bait to catch catfish.
 Some dolphins are stabbed and kept alive, tied to trees by their tails for days to keep them fresh until they are required for bait.
-These intelligent and sensitive botos face unimaginable suffering and cruelty and unless the hunt is stopped they will be driven to extinction.
+These intelligent and sensitive botos experience unimaginable suffering and cruelty and unless the hunt is stopped they will be driven to extinction.